Pomax/are-we-flying/docs/index.md

 let instance = new Something();
 ```

-# Part two: visualizing flights
+# Part 2: visualizing flights

 Before we try to automate flight by writing an autopilot, it helps if we can know what "a flight" is.
 I mean, you and I know what a flight is, but computers not so much, especially when they can't even see your game, so let's figure out what information we need our code to know about before we can ask it to do the things we might want it to do.

 ## Checking the game data: what do we want to know?

 There are two kinds of information that we'll want our code to know about: "static" information like the name of the plane we're flying, whether it has a tail wheel, how much it weighs, etc. and "dynamic information" like what lat/long the plane is current at, how fast it's going, what its current pitch angle is, etc.

 We can compile a list of properties that we're likely going to need in order to write our autopilot, and then request all those values from MSFS at a regular interval using SimConnect, so that we can then forward that information to our autopilot code, as well as all clients, and consequently, any connected browser.